 Also, we added a perspective view of the dashboard page, focusing on the main blocks.

-To sum up, based on its high practical value, the product itself and its landing page are based on the principles of user experience design consistency and high level of usability to support users at every step with intuitive navigation as well as clear and concise data segmentation.
+To sum up, based on its high practical value, the product itself and its landing page are based on the principles of user experience design consistency and a high level of usability to support users at every step with intuitive navigation as well as clear and concise data segmentation.

 UX Design Case Studies